 We schedule games based on age and proximity to other gyms.
 We know the challenges that some coaches face, with multiple teams in different divisions so we try to accommodate whenever possible.

-And finally, in 2014 we moved to a fully online and nearly real time pool and bracketing service to make sure that scores and schedules are up to date.
+And finally, we utlize a fully online and nearly real time pool and bracketing service to make sure that scores and schedules are up to date.

 The best competition